solid-state/MageBlast/ReadMe.md

 Program has the following bugs:
 <ul>
 <li>Character takes double steps after third level.
     Has something to do with 'Position Detection' solution, which was implemented to stop sprites occupying same location.</li>
 <li>Player can not attack in a diagonal position. - From original design</li>
-<li>Two potions give unlimited potions. - From original design</li>
+<li>Two potions enables unlimited potions. - From original design</li>
 </ul>